-As guests enter the Target America exhibit, they will be faced with the ultimate cost of drugs: shattered dreams and lives.
+As guests enter the Drugs: Costs & Consequences exhibit, they will be faced with the ultimate cost of drugs: shattered dreams and lives.
 The wreckage from a real fatal drug-related accident, with scattered photos, toys and drug chemicals, is on display–a startling and emotional reminder of the dangers of drug use.

 From here, guests start their journey to learn about the science and impact of the drug trade on our bodies, our communities and our world.